Quantum Algorithm for Finding the Optimal Variable Ordering for Binary Decision Diagrams: Preliminaries

-\item The two edges emanating from every non-terminal node $v$ are called the \emph{$0$-edge} and the \emph{$1$-edge}, which are labeled with 0 and 1, respectively.
-For every $u\in N$, let $\child{u}{0}$ and $\child{u}{1}$ be the destinations of the $0$-edge and $1$-edge of $u$, respectively.
+\item The two edges emanating from every non-terminal node are called the \emph{$0$-edge} and the \emph{$1$-edge}, labeled with 0 and 1, respectively.
+For every non-terminal node $u\in N$, let $\child{u}{0}$ and $\child{u}{1}$ be the destinations of the $0$-edge and $1$-edge of $u$, respectively.